top of page

 Codes of Practice and Courts of Law

-This term “reasonably practicable” is mentioned throughout the WHS Act and WHS Regulation and is defined and expanded upon specifically in Section 18 of the WHS Act.
-It is a key guiding concept.
+This term “reasonably practicable” is mentioned throughout the WHS Act and WHS Regulation and is specifically expanded upon in Section 18 of the WHS Act.
+It serves as the yardstick for what must be done to manage risks.

-In court cases where persons have been accused of failing to meet their WHS duties the courts consider what the person did or didn’t do in the matter in relation to what was “reasonably practicable” at the time.
+In court cases where businesses owners and company directors have been accused of failing to meet their WHS duties, the courts consider what the person did or didn’t do in the matter in relation to what was “reasonably practicable” at the time.

-For example, the code of practice for Hazardous Manual Tasks does cover the broad requirements of the PCBU from the Act and Regulation but additionally provides diagrams and instructions on the human body and types of manual tasks, as well as procedures and actions to assess risks otherwise not mentioned in the Act or Regulation.
+While the Code of Practice for Hazardous Manual Tasks does present the legal obligations from the WHS Act and Regulation it additionally provides diagrams and instructions about the human body and lists and illustrates different types of manual tasks, as well as procedures and actions to assess risks otherwise not mentioned in the Act or Regulation.

 Whether for the prosecution or for the defence, codes of practices are very helpful to determine outcomes in court cases.